A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Discussion

 An aspect that is not explored in this work is how the loss network is pretrained.
-Kumar \etal{}~\cite{kumar2022surprising} showed that performance on BAPPS perceptual similarity dataset could be improved by pretraining models on ImageNet with other parameters and for fewer epochs than what would give optimal ImageNet accuracy.
+Kumar \etal{}~\cite{kumar2022surprising} showed that performance on the BAPPS perceptual similarity dataset could be improved by pretraining models on ImageNet with other parameters and for fewer epochs than what would give optimal ImageNet accuracy.
 It is possible that such specialized pretraining could improve performance on deep perceptual loss tasks as well.
-Though, since deep perceptual loss tasks requires training anohter model with the loss network, such experiments would likely be prohibitively computationally expensive.
-Though additional pretraining on the distribution of the downstream task might lead to more suitable deep features in the later layers as was observed in Benchmark~4 with SVHN and STL-10 accuracy.
+However, since deep perceptual loss tasks require training another model with the loss network, such experiments would likely be prohibitively computationally expensive.
+Additional pretraining on the distribution of the downstream task might lead to more suitable deep features in the later layers as was observed in Benchmark~4 with SVHN and STL-10 accuracy.

 Another interesting finding is that, besides VGG networks generally performing well, the performance of a loss network on one benchmark does not predict its performance on another.
-This means that for a new task it can be difficult to predict which loss networks should perform well and likely several will have to be tested.
-If computation is limited, evaluating feature extraction points on VGG networks are recommended.
-If more computation is available it is also worth exploring some additional architectures with similar relative depth of the feature extraction points as the best performing VGG networks.
+This means that for a new task, it can be difficult to predict which loss networks should perform well and likely several will have to be tested.
+If computation is limited, evaluating feature extraction layers on VGG networks is recommended.
+If more computation is available it is also worth exploring some additional architectures with similar relative depth of the feature extraction layers as the best-performing VGG networks.
 As pretraining architectures can be orders of magnitude more expensive than evaluating them, this is only recommended in circumstances where resources are plentiful, slight gains in performance are important, and the model will be extensively used for inference.

-There are other potential methods for implementing better performing loss networks that have not been analyzed in this work.
+There are other potential methods for implementing better-performing loss networks that have not been analyzed in this work.
 Some of those methods are presented later in Subsection~\ref{sub:future_work}.

-\subsection{Breaking transfer learning conventions}
+\subsection{Breaking Transfer Learning Conventions}